Mitigating Coordinate Prediction Bias from Positional Encoding Failures: Related Work

 \section{Related Work}

-\paragraph{Coordinate prediction with MLLMs} With the rise of multi-modal LLMs (MLLMs)~\citep{bai2023qwen, wang2024qwen2,bai2025qwen25vltechnicalreport, alayrac2022flamingo, team2023gemini, ma2023llm, yang2023dawn, liu2023visual, li2023llava, liu2023llavapluslearningusetools, xu2025qwen25omnitechnicalreport}, coordinate prediction has been reformulated as a language-driven grounding problem, where models output coordinates as discrete token sequences rather than continuous regression targets.
-A particularly relevant domain is graphical user interface (GUI) interaction.
-There are many works that propose datasets to evaluate the performance of large models on GUI-related tasks~\citep{cheng2024seeclick, wu2024atlas, li2025screenspot}.
-Recent works explore grounding instructions in screenshots for automated operation, mobile app understanding, or agent-based UI navigation.
-Data-centric approaches such as ShowUI~\citep{lin2024showui} and UGround~\citep{gou2025uground} synthesize large-scale training datasets to support the learning of efficient GUI agent models.
-OmniParser~\citep{lu2024omniparser} leverages auxiliary visual models to annotate the positions of interface elements, thereby improving the performance of GPT-4V in GUI agent benchmarks.
-WebGUM\citep{furuta2023multimodal} introduces a hierarchical planning framework that integrates LLMs with execution modules and perceptual grounding, enabling structured decision-making in web-based tasks.
+\paragraph{Coordinate prediction with MLLMs} With the advancement of MLLMs \citep{bai2023qwen, wang2024qwen2, bai2025qwen25vltechnicalreport, alayrac2022flamingo, team2023gemini, ma2023llm, yang2023dawn, liu2023visual, li2023llava, liu2023llavapluslearningusetools, xu2025qwen25omnitechnicalreport}, coordinate prediction has shifted to language-driven grounding, where coordinates are generated as discrete token sequences.
+This paradigm is vital for GUI interaction, supported by specialized datasets designed for screenshot-based grounding \citep{cheng2024seeclick, wu2024atlas, li2025screenspot}.
+To enhance UI navigation and agent autonomy, data-centric methods such as ShowUI \citep{lin2024showui} and UGround \citep{gou2025uground} utilize large-scale synthetic datasets.
+Furthermore, specialized frameworks like OmniParser \citep{lu2024omniparser} leverage auxiliary visual models to improve element localization , while WebGUM \citep{furuta2023multimodal} integrates hierarchical planning with perceptual grounding to enable structured web-based decision-making.